luungoc2005/luungoc2005-github-io-old/_posts/2018-10-23-cloud-machine-learning-reviews.md

 Now with that out of the way - let's move on to the main part

 # Paid options

+1. Floydhub

+Floydhub is probably the most popular and biggest name out there - for good reason: they come with built-in versioning.
+They provide means for perfect replication of training runs - which can be very important for prototyping.
+They also provide access to a ton of common ML datasets already uploaded onto their server - but they do limit upload size.
+However their pricing also leaves a lot to be desired.
+They are basically AWS price plus overhead, so the price is basically highest there is.

+GPU type: 1x Nvidia K80 (12 GB) - Standard

+2. Crestle

+Crestle is basically paid Google Colab without the runtime/storage limitation.
+It's not exactly cheap at $0.59/hr, and free 1GB storage is very limited, you'll definitely have to pay for more storage.

+GPU type: 1x Nvidia K80 (12 GB) - Standard

+3. Snark.AI

+This used to be a very affordable service with decent compromises - but it's dead now :(

+4. Paperspace

+This is my go-to service nowadays.
+They provide a wide range of GPU options which is comparable to but cheaper than both Google Compute Engine and AWS.
+They also provide upgradable storage options (but the storage upgrade is non-reversible).
+Basically nothing extraordinary - I wouldn't sing praises of them - but affordable and that everything is available.
+You may have to nudge their customer support for making the GPU option available - sometimes the in-dashboard requests are forgotten.

 (to be continued)